LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/tb/README.md

 # 🧪 Verification Overview (Testbench)

 This directory contains **ModelSim-based testbenches** for verifying the functional correctness of each RTL module.
-The verification process focuses on ensuring that timekeeping, alarm triggers, and stopwatch state transitions operate exactly as specified in the project requirements.
+The verification process focuses on ensuring that timekeeping, alarm triggers, and stopwatch state transitions operate according to the project specifications

 ---